ml-opensource/platty/README.md

 `PlatformApp` unifies all of the same properties between `MaterialApp` and `CupertinoApp` to allow you to choose.

+_NOTE_: Not specifying a `renderPlatform` will render a `CupertinoApp` on `iOS`, and might cause issues with widgets that expect a material app instance.

+_NOTE_: There is not a `CupertinoTheme` just yet in Flutter.
+Check out this [pull request](https://github.com/flutter/flutter/pull/23759) . once that is in the main flutter releases, we can then create `PTheme` that merges `MaterialTheme` and `CupertinoTheme` instances.
+For now it is highly recommended to specify `targetPlatform: TargetPlatform.android` in the constructor of `PlatformApp`.

 Now you replace widgets that are included in this library with their "P" counterparts:

 `Button`/`CupertinoButton` -> `PButton`